 A bit sexist if you ask me, but that is beside the point.

 Plus, do you believe that with Nike’s brand recognition it would really make a difference in their bottom line by translating the slogan?
 Just the logo is recognizable enough worldwide that a slogan would not make that much of a difference.

 Another example is the “Got Milk” commercials.
 Although this slogan is also trademarked it was translated to the Latino market and suffered a major embarrassment when they came up with the Spanish version.
 Therefore the translated tagline is Toma Leche.
 (Drink Milk).
 The ad itself had to go through many cultural updates because the cultural ads themselves targeting Latinos were not only wrong in the slogan but in cultural representation.

 The first time I translated an ad I came up with 3 or 4 versions of the translated slogan and as I translated the rest of the copy, I submitted what seemed to me the most appropriate.
 Generally though they tend to be either too literal (which they complained about) or told me that I had missed the idea completely.
 So therefore I generally submit them all and have the client decide.
-It is for this reason that companies then in order to avoid confusion do tend to leave the original slogan.
-Given that in advertising the use of play on words, double meanings and puns are highly used, it becomes extremely difficult to recreate and culturally adapt these taglines.
+As mentioned above, given that in advertising they highly use play on words, double meanings and puns, it becomes extremely difficult to recreate and culturally adapt these taglines.
 One truly does have to put a creative cap on this one!